macorisd/macorisd/README.md

 ## 💡 Featured Projects
 ### Solo Projects
-- **[TALOS](https://github.com/macorisd/TALOS)**: A Computer Vision project in Python focused on open-image classification without the limitations of predefined datasets like COCO.
+- **[TALOS](https://github.com/macorisd/TALOS)**: A Modular and Automatic System for Open-Vocabulary Semantic Instance Segmentation.
+It is an automatic method, taking only a single image as input, and it's modular, allowing the inclusion of various state-of-the-art models at each of its stages.
+It includes a ROS2 node designed for communication with robotic platforms.
-- **[Ultimate Computer Vision TicTacToe](https://github.com/macorisd/U-CV-TTT)**: A Computer Vision-powered program that analyzes a TicTacToe game through the camera and plays against the user.
+- **[Ultimate Computer Vision TicTacToe](https://github.com/macorisd/U-CV-TTT)**: A Computer Vision-powered program that analyzes a physical TicTacToe game through the camera and plays against the user.
 - **[Instagram Fake Account Analysis](https://github.com/macorisd/instagram-fake-account-analysis)**: A research study in R focused on classifying fake Instagram accounts through dataset analysis.
+- **[Personal Portfolio](https://github.com/macorisd/portfolio)**: My personal Software Engineer portfolio, built with Docusaurus + React.

 ### Team Projects